slangenbach/notes/snowflake_snowpro_core.md

 ## General

 - Snowflake offers Standard, Enterprise, Business Critical and Virtual Private editions
 - Enterprise offers multi-cluster warehouses, 90 day time travel, and other features
-- Business Critical
 - Virtual Private edition is made up of a dedicated services and needs to be setup on a by case basis
+- We can use BI tools like PowerBI and Tableau to analyze data in Snowflake
+- Additionally we can integrate other tools with Snowflake via partner connect
+- Finally the Snowflake Marketplace offers access to dataset and apps from third parties

 ## Architecture